Nepiki/Guides/(WIP)-Legend-of-Heroes,-The:-A-Tear-of-Vermillion-(PlayStation-Portable).md

 This step covers all the achievements that can be obtained during chapter 2 in chronological order of when you can first get them.
 Unlike chapter 1 however, your breathing room for missable achievements is decreased by quite a lot.
 Whenever you leave a town or a route, be under the assumption that you cannot go back to them whatsoever.
 Therefore, every missable achievement is also truly missable.
 Check them out in the following order:

+- [Winner!](https://retroachievements.org/achievement/197990) - Must be done before leaving Borun.
+- [The Swordsmaster](https://retroachievements.org/achievement/197992) - Must be done before leaving for New Borun.
+- [Business Influencer](https://retroachievements.org/achievement/197999) - Must be done before leaving for Guia.
+- [Wandering With Wind](https://retroachievements.org/achievement/197998) - Involves the Karamus and Jyamane events.
+Read the "Other important events" segment of Step 1 and 2 carefully for this.
+Must be done before leaving for Guia.
+- [A Change of Plan](https://retroachievements.org/achievement/198000) - Involves the Karamus and Jyamane events.
+Read the "Other important events" segment of Step 1 and 2 carefully for this.
+Must be done before leaving for Koruna.
+- [Autumn Rain](https://retroachievements.org/achievement/198001) - Must be done before going back to Koruna after leaving the Sorcerer's School.
+- [A Well Earned Reward](https://retroachievements.org/achievement/198002) - Must be done before leaving for Balloa.
+- [The Witchcraft Master](https://retroachievements.org/achievement/197996) - Needs to be done during a specific spoiler event in Balloa.
+- [A Joyful Reunion](https://retroachievements.org/achievement/198003) - Needs to be done during a specific spoiler event in Balloa.
+- [Interception](https://retroachievements.org/achievement/198004) - Must be done before leaving for the Silver Mine.
+- [Save the Miners and Make History!](https://retroachievements.org/achievement/198777) - The game is buggy at this part, so read the achievement carefully.
+In the Silver Mine, right tunnel first, then left.
+- [Knowledge of the Enemy](https://retroachievements.org/achievement/199009) - Can be done after first arriving at Valkd, as well as early Chapter 3.
+- [Gawaine the Hero](https://retroachievements.org/achievement/200253) - Must be done before going back to Theta after leaving Valkd.
+- [Dark Eyes](https://retroachievements.org/achievement/199554) - Involves the Karamus and Jyamane events.
+Read the "Other important events" segment of Step 1 and 2 carefully for this.
+Must be done before leaving for Truth Island.
+- [Experienced Treasure Hunter](https://retroachievements.org/achievement/199760) - The chests achievement of Chapter 2.
+You get very few chances to revisit the roads, so be sure to do everything on your first visit.

 Other important events that need to be done in Chapter 2 and will take an important role in later chapters:

+- Karamus and Jyamane events:
-- You will first be meeting Karamus and Jyamane on the top floor of the inn in Borum.
+   - You will first be meeting Karamus and Jyamane on the top floor of the inn in Borun.
 Talk to them both.
-- Karamus will appear after some events in New Borum (before heading to the monastery for the first time), while Jyamane will appear later after the fog has been cleared.
+   - Karamus will appear after some events in New Borun (before heading to the monastery for the first time), while Jyamane will appear later after the fog has been cleared.
    - Karamus will be at Guia right from the start, while Jyamane will appear after having gone to the power plant.
    - Karamus will be at Balloa right from the start, while Jyamane is only shortly available before going to the Silver Mine.
    - Jyamane will be at Theta during your second visit.
-- Karamus will be at Dorx
+   - Karamus will be at Dorx.
-- This chapter has a total of **tree** Swordmaster books to collect.
+- This chapter has a total of **three** Swordmaster books to collect.
 Both of them have missable achievements so you know when you have them.

+**Chapter 2's point of no return is after leaving Dorx.**

 ***

 [**Step 3: Dummy Step 3**](#step-3-dummy-step-3--total-points-999)

 Dummy step.
 Remove if unnecessary.

-# 4) General Gameplay Tips

-- Due to how the PlayStation Portable works, it is very easy to create multiple saves.
-Use that to your advantage!
-- Use Mile's Steal ability frequently to save yourself some cash with getting items, as well as good gear.
-His stealing probability is pretty high, so you're almost always guaranteed to get something.
-- You are at all times followed by a rabbit companion.
-It showing loving- or angry emotions can both be beneficial in battle, while it trying to get your attention means it found an item.

-***

 ## Step 1: Chapter 1 | **Total points: 64**